gkswjdgns59/HCI_Pacific/README.md

 ### Header
 > Header.js
-- Navigator header, where you can go to ‘home’, ‘parties’, ‘guests’, and ‘mypage’.
+- Navigator header, where you can go to ‘home’, ‘parties’, ‘guests’, and ‘mypage’
+- It is on every page, exept for the homepage before login

 <br/>

 ### OpenPartyInfo
 > OpenPartyInfo.js
-- Type in your party name, date/time, location, and memo.
-You can also pick date/time from date-time picker on the right.
+- Type in your party name, date/time, location, and memo
+- You can also pick date/time from date-time picker on the right

 <br/>

 ### OpenPartyNotices
 > OpenPartyNotices.js
-- Check/uncheck whether you want to send your wishlist.
-Check/uncheck your default notices, or edit it.
-Also you can add new notice.
+- Check/uncheck whether you want to send your wishlist
+- Check/uncheck your default notices, or edit it
+- Also you can add new notice

 <br/>

 ### OpenPartyGuests
 > OpenPartyGuests.js
-- Select guests from the guestbook, or add new guests directly to invite to your party.
-You can also uncheck the pre-selected guests, if you have clicked wrong.
+- Select guests from the guestbook, or add new guests directly to invite to your party
+- You can also uncheck the pre-selected guests, if you have clicked wrong

 <br/>